unicef/etools-infra/README.md

  - Change to the etools-infra directory: `cd etools-infra`

- - Pull necessary images/repos with `make update`
+ - Pull necessary images/repos with `make update`, which also builds the docker-compose file.

- - Generate docker-compose file with `make docker-compose`

  - Contact the Dev Lead to get your db dump, name it `db1.bz2` and add it to: `./db/`.